-٠. gamzational zeadersinp major Th e organizational leadership major will consider applicants who: Meet the requirements for admission to all master's-level programs.
-Submit two Admission References verifying current work or volunteer experience that indicate leadership experience/potential.
-Submit a written Statement of Purpose.
-Submit a current resume.
-Interview with the program director.
-F Psychology Co ounseling Psychology Major Th e graduate program in counseling psychology will consider applicants who: Meet the requirements for admission to all master's-level programs.
-Submit a written Statement of Purpose.
-Submit two Admission References (one academic) to verify current work or volunteer experience that indicate academic ability, character, ability to work productively with people, and potential for counseling.
-Have successfully completed college-level subject matter prerequisites from a regionally accredited institution.
+The graduate program in counseling psychology will consider applicants who: ☐ Meet the requirements for admission to all psychology programs. □ Submit two Admission References (one academic) to verify current work or volunteer experience that indicate academic ability, character, ability to work productively with people, and potential for counseling. ☐ Have successfully completed college-level subject matter prerequisites from a regionally accredited institution.
 Each course must have earned at least two semester credits and may have been taken at the undergraduate or graduate level.
-Introduction to Psychology Developmental Psychology • Statistics Eight additional semester credits in psychology Nine additional semester credits in psychology and/or other behaviora sciences Submit Miller Analogies Test score report (taken within the last three years) Submit a Program Prerequisite Planning Sheet, if applicable.
-Interview with program faculty (if requested).
+Introduction to Psychology Developmental Psychology • Statistics Eight additional semester credits in psychology Nine additional semester credits in psychology and/or other behavioral sciences ☐ Submit Miller Analogies Test score report (taken within the last three years). ☐ Submit a Program Prerequisite Planning Sheet , if applicable.
+Child and Adolescent Mental Health Certificate The certificate program in child and adolescent mental health will consider applicants who: ☐ Meet the requirements for admission to all psychology programs. ☐ Have earned a master's-level license or degree from a regionally accredited institution in one of the following areas: Special Education (E/BD), Counseling Psychology, Social Work, Marriage and Family Therapy, Pastoral Care and Counseling, or other related degrees or are currently enrolled in a master's program (MSW, MFT, M.A.).
+Have completed a course in Developmental Psychology with a child development component from a regionally accredited or internationally recognized as equivalent institution.
+The course must have earned at least two semester credits and may have been taken at either the undergraduate or graduate level. ☐ Submit a current resume.